 Shop snoop around the Tann Rokka Shop in Primrose Hill.
-This wonderful interiors shop and lifestyle store is brimming with brilliant buys.
+This beautiful interiors shop come lifestyle store is brimming with brilliant buys.
 It’s a great place to browse if you’re on the hunt for unique gift ideas or something intriguing for your own home.
 You’ll find an electric mix of ornate glass chandeliers, bright neon sign art, intoxicating incense, coffee table books and furniture items including seating and sideboards.
-The Tann Rokka Shop is certainly worth a visit if you fancy a delightful afternoon of shopping, tea, cake and pedicures in pretty Primrose Hill, London.
+The Tann Rokka Shop is undoubtedly worth a visit if you fancy a delightful afternoon of shopping, tea, cake and pedicures in pretty Primrose Hill, London.

 Mirrors and Chandeliers

 Tann Rokka Shop Stock

 The shop name means ‘House Talk’ in Romany and the stock inside this store is undoubtedly eclectic, making it a tempting treasure trove of goodies gathered from around the world.
 You’ll enjoy the marvellous mix of vintage, antique, retro and contemporary furniture, lighting and interior objects.
 These are mingled in with Kisu fragrance plus own brand scented candles, incense sticks, tote bags and stationery notebooks.
 If you’re trying to find a unique gift for a friend, perhaps you might like one of the coffee table books full of glossy photography.
 Choose from a selection ranging from Mario Testino to Marilyn Monroe, vintage American advertising and 1930s Hollywood.
 Or a colourful pop art pineapple print might make the perfect present.

 If you love neon art signs, you’re in luck because there are plenty of amazing pieces dotted around the shop.
 I spotted a few bearing witty words from Love to Addict, Imagine and Gypsy while another said Rock ‘N Roll.